 You are here

 The JAC has been asked to identify candidates to recommend for the post of District Judge.
-The Vacancy Request for this exercise will be in the range of 50-100 vacancies.
-Final confirmation of the VR will be published shortly.
+There are 75 vacancies.
+However, this may be increased if the size and quality of the field of applicants indicates that it may be possible to exceed.

 The work of District Judges involves a wide spectrum of civil and family law cases such as claims for damages and injunctions, possession proceedings against mortgage borrowers and property tenants, divorces, child proceedings, domestic violence injunctions and insolvency proceedings.

 Those appearing before District Judges range from Queen's Counsel to litigants in person unable to read or write.
 All this means that the work that District Judges do has a significant, vital and lasting impact on the lives of large numbers of people, many of them disadvantaged and vulnerable.

 District Judges deal with most of the cases in the county courts.
 They are assigned on appointment to a particular circuit and may sit at any of the county courts or district registries on that circuit.
 A district registry is part of the High Court situated in various districts of England and Wales, dealing with High Court family and civil business.
 District registries are often co-located at county courts, when the District Judges sitting there will case-manage High Court cases.

 The salary is £112,542 a year.
 Post-holders in London are paid an additional £2,000 salary lead and an additional £2,000 London allowance.